cedi/cedi.github.io/content/post/above-the-line-framework/index.md

 Welcome back to my blog!

 In this article I want to challenge how you think about your systems design.
-The above-the-line / below-the-line framework might appear weird at first, since it is introducing some level of abstraction between you and the system, but I hope while reading trough the article and reflecting on it, you come to terms with the framework.
+The above-the-line / below-the-line framework was famously created, published, and popularised by [Dr. Richard Cook](https://en.wikipedia.org/wiki/Richard_Cook_(safety_researcher)) in the [SNAFUcatchers Stella Report](https://snafucatchers.github.io/#2_3_The_above-the-line/below-the-line_framework).
+It might appear weird at first, since it is introducing some level of abstraction between you and the system, but I hope while reading trough the article and reflecting on it, you come to terms with the framework.
 If you accept it, it will allow you to write better documentation, communicate better about a system architecture, and come up with better monitoring for it.

 I hope you will find this article helpful!
 If you do - please consider sharing it to your co-workers and friends!